 Understanding how HIV can and cannot be transmitted is at the core of preventing new infections.
 HIV is a rapidly changing virus but, thankfully, it is also entirely preventable.
-Below are several key points to understand in order to avoid contracting the virus.
+In this section, you can learn more about how HIV is transmitted and how to reduce your, or others’, risk of being infected.
+Below are several key points to understand with HIV transmission.

 HIV Must Be Present